Haste (Osnabrück district): Education, culture and churches

-Haste is home to a number of noted institutions and buildings, such as the Angelaschule, the Thomas-Morus-Schule, the Kloster Nette (Nette Monastery), the Alte Mühle, the Nettebad swimming pool and Osnabrück University of Applied Sciences' school of Agricultural Sciences and Landscape Architecture.
+Haste is home to a number of noted institutions and buildings, such as the Angelaschule, the Thomas-Morus-Schule, the Kloster Nette (Nette Monastery), the Alte Mühle, the Nettebad swimming pool with sauna and Osnabrück University of Applied Sciences' school of Agricultural Sciences and Landscape Architecture.

 A primary school, a comprehensive school, a vocational college and a grammar school are located in the district, along with a Protestant church (the Paul-Gerhardt-Kirche, built by renowned local architect Max H. Berling) and a Catholic church (the Christus-König-Kirche).
 There is also a voluntary fire service: the Freiwillige Feuerwehr Haste.
 Due to financial difficulties the district had to close its local library – the Stadtbibliothek Haste – in 2012.

 Since 1981 the Stadtteiltreff Haste club – an initiative sponsored by the Katholischen Familien-Bildungsstätte e.V.
 (Catholic Family Education Group) – has been a key point of contact for children, youths and families.
 The Mehrgenerationenhaus (Multi-Generation House) for parents and senior citizens has been active since 2006.